AlexsLemonade/scpca-downstream-analyses/README.md

 #### Snakemake/conda installation

-Snakemake can also handle the dependencies by creating its own conda environemnts, which we have provided as an option.
+Snakemake can also handle the dependencies by creating its own conda environments, which we have provided as an option.
 To create the necessary environment, which includes an isolated version of R, pandoc, and the `renv` package installation, run the following command:

 ```